Aug 18, 2024

 Step 1.
 Always use the same Color Space for the camera, computer, and Workspace.
 Your default color space should be RGB for these components.
 Why RGB or RGB1998 for a Mac PC?
 We use the RGB color space to convert/edit our images, SRGB for the web, and CMYK for printing.
 I use 16-bit (RGB) Tiff files for Photoshop because they have excellent information with RAW-like flexibility.

 Olympus was among the first to specialize in taking accurate white-balance readings.
-They understood the importance of having an accurate white balance.
+They understood the importance of using an accurate white balance.
 It takes experience and a good understanding of light and the direction of light to improve the camera's WB measurement of complex scenes...

 Step 3.
 At this point, it's possible to recreate an accurate replica of the camera's JPEG in Workspace.
 This means we can create a synchronized JPEG in Workspace because we use the same color space as the camera and a copy of the camera's JPEG settings in Workspace.
 You shouldn't adjust your camera settings in Workspace if you plan to export a replica of your camera's JPEG file...